Degree Student Status

 Distance Education Student Status

 A distance education student is a student whose primary affiliation with UVM is as a student matriculated in a distance education degree or academic certificate program where the majority of content is delivered at a distance.
 There may be a minimal residency component of the program that is exclusively available to the matriculated distance education students.
-A distance student may not register for an on campus course, however a residential student may register for courses offered through a distance program.
+A distance student may not register for an on-campus course; however a residential student may register for courses offered through a distance program on a space availability basis.

 Non-Degree Student Status